salvaba94/AutoTor/README.md

 <!-- ABOUT -->
 ## About the Project
-Simple package to make requests throughout Tor in an automated way, with circuit renewal and randomised user-agents.
+Simple high-level API to make parallel requests throughout Tor in an automated way, with circuit renewal and randomised user-agents.
 It can be used to easily navigate in an anonymus way or to get information from webs.
-At the moment, AutoTor is not OS-agnostic as it is tailored to Windows.
+At the moment, AutoTor is not OS-agnostic as it is tailored to Windows but is expected to become compatible with, at least, Linux in the short-term.

 ### Contents
 The most important source code elements in the project are outlined and described as follows:
 * ```main.py```: Implements an example of how the library should be used.
 * AutoTor module:
-  * ```autotor_base.py```: Implements a class that takes care of all the logic to automate Tor download, Tor configuration, Tor initialisation, getting request sessions, Tor circuit renewal and releasing Tor resources.
+  * ```autotor_base.py```: Implements a class that takes care of all the logic to automate Tor download, Tor configuration, Tor initialisation, getting request sessions, Tor circuit renewal, releasing Tor resources and performing parallel runs with a pool of threads.
   * ```autotor_ip.py```: Implements an example class to override the request function that actually takes care of the requests.
 In this case, the function tries to get the IP in use by Tor.

 <p align="right"><a href="#top">Back to top</a></p>